 These articles revealed all the known ways to spot a fake, which for the most part involved removing the neck and the pickguard from the body, and then looking for date stamps and maybe initials of specific guitar factory employees.
 The problem of course, was that as soon as anyone would publish a guide to spotting fakes, anyone who wanted to create a forgery had a guide to work with.

 For a long time, Fender has manufactured extremely faithful reissues of old models (the Jazzmaster I bought in the late ’80s was a 1962 reissue I believe), and this only makes counterfeiting them that much easier.
-You can just buy a relatively cheap reissue, put some old parts on it, copy some old date stamps, artificially wear the paint and hardware, and then sell it on for a decent profit.
+It’s not just Fender either, the general guitar supply is much wider than it used to be (it’s a million times easier now to find anything – rare odd guitar styles, guitars for kids, unique one-off designs), and there are so many companies making really high quality guitars that can be modified.
+You can just buy a relatively cheap reissue (or clone), put some old parts on it, copy some old date stamps, artificially wear the paint and hardware, and then sell it on for a decent profit.
 Even if you don’t do the most amazing job, people just seem to be so eager to believe whatever a seller tells them, and ignore any red flags.

 About 10 years ago, I was looking at guitars on Ebay, and I saw a really nice vintage Telecaster, I think it was a 1972 Tele Custom (I could be wrong on the year).
 I clicked through to the seller’s other listings, and he also had a vintage Fender Jazz Bass (1975 I thiiiink), and a third vintage Fender (Strat maybe?), and they were all in pretty darn good condition, considering their age, and all three were “all original” (which brings a higher price since a huge percentage of guitar players change out various parts in all their instruments).